VictorEscribano/PECORE/README.md

 # PECORE 🤖
-This repository contains the code, assignments, and projects related to the Master's course on Perception and Cognition in Robotic Exploration (Percepció i Cognició en l'Exploració Robòtica - PECORE) offered at UPC-ETSEIB.
+This repository contains the code, assignments, and projects related to the Master's course on Perception and Cognition in Robotic Exploration (PECORE) offered at UPC-ETSEIB.
 The course explores the fundamental concepts, algorithms, and methodologies in robot perception, cognition, and exploration.

-The repository aims to serve as a resource for students, educators, and practitioners in the field of robotics and autonomous systems.
-It includes implementations and solutions developed in ROS 2 and other relevant frameworks and tools, covering a range of topics such as sensor processing, mapping, localization, planning, and decision-making in robotic systems.
+The repository includes implementations and solutions developed in ROS 2 and other relevant frameworks and tools, covering a range of topics such as sensor processing, mapping, localization, planning, and decision-making in robotic systems.

 To complement the developed code please download the remaining dependencies where the simulations, robot configs, etc. are stored: [Download Dependencies](https://asantamarianavarro.gitlab.io/teaching/muar/pecore/src-files/pecore_2023.zip)